 You can turn it around

 You don’t have to be the perfect manager.
 On any given day you are going to disappoint or even anger employees.
 But when they get over it, they should return to the opinion that you are a half-way decent human being, doing your best to help them succeed.

-If that’s not the case, and you are one of the bosses who they describe as “Killing them,” then my advice is simple: Cut it out.
+If that’s not the case, and you are one of the bosses who regularly model any of the 25 items above, then my advice is simple: Cut it out.
 Their anger and resentment is getting in the way of better results.

 Finally, if you’re not sure where you stand, there’s one way to find out.
 Let me ask them for you.
 Employees don’t tell bad bosses the truth.
 They just don’t, but they’ll tell me.